Date: March, 2018 | Category: Proofreading | Author: Marvin Magasura

 Using digital elements in packaging is a great innovation that will lead to less physical waste which connects with our ethical values on sustainability.

-How ‘Brand Tone of Voice’ is presented is sure to become more prominent, as businesses reap the benefits of using packaging design to connecting with their customers emotionally.
+How ‘Brand Tone of Voice’ is presented is sure to become more prominent, as businesses reap the benefits of using packaging design to connect with their customers emotionally.
 Packaging is a great way to add value as we discuss in more depth here.

 I expect we’ll see more digital developments and perhaps the QR code will eventually have its day.
-Digital elements can offer consumers as much information as possible about products without the overuse of materials and resources which impact on the environment.
+Digital elements can offer consumers as much information as possible about products without the overuse of materials and resources that impact on the environment.

 Of course, I’ve no doubt we will continue to see some fascinating eco developments.
 I’ve heard that there are plans to make it possible for black plastic food packaging to become recyclable soon and supermarkets like Waitrose have pledged to use less black plastic packaging.

 Functionality is where I see things heading.
 Creating packaging that can transform to have a secondary function or is a beautiful keepsake empowers businesses with a key differentiator.
 Packaging shouldn’t be about one use: throwaway.
 The most exciting packaging we come across has a life of its own and is tangible in its own right.
 For example, our own-brand compostable fair trade packaging containing seeds that can be planted to grow wildflowers, packaging that could be framed as a work of art like this from Bonza, or this beautiful fragrance packaging that transforms into a display container.